marcglasberg/fast_immutable_collections/README.md

 So, for all intents and purposes, you may consider that `flush` doesn't mutate the list.

-### Auto-flush
+## Auto-flush

 Usually you don't need to flush your collections manually.
-Depending on the global configuration, the collections will flush automatically for you, once per asynchronous gap, as soon as you use them again.
+Depending on the global configuration, the collections will flush automatically for you.

-For example, suppose you take a collection and then add and remove a lot of items, synchronously.
-No flushing will take place during this process.
-But after the asynchronous gap, as soon as you try to get, add or remove an item from it, it will flush automatically.

 The global configuration default is to have auto-flush on.
 It's easy to disable this:

 ```dart